pkp/pkp-docs/using-paypal-for-ojs-and-ocs/en/configure-ocs.md

 ## Configure your payment method

 * Log in as Conference Manager, and choose the **Payment Methods **link under Current Conferences.
-* Choose the Paypal payment option, and fill in your Paypal IPN URL and Seller Account.
+* Choose the PayPal payment option, and fill in your PayPal IPN URL and Seller Account.
 Click Save.

 ## Configure your registrations and registration options